LeMyst/WikibaseIntegrator/README.md

 # Installation #

-The easiest way to install WikibaseIntegrator is using `pip`.
+The easiest way to install WikibaseIntegrator is using the package manager `pip`.
 WikibaseIntegrator supports Python 3.7 and higher.
 If Python 2 is installed `pip` will lead to an error indicating missing dependencies.

 ```bash
 python -m pip install wikibaseintegrator